shafferz/personal-website-v2/content/post/gatorgrader.md

 given lab assignment on GitHub, is an open-source software developed by students at Allegheny College.
-You can check out the project [here](https://github.com/GatorEducator/gatorgrader), and you can read on to hear my personal reflection of my work on the system.
+You can check out the project [here](https://github.com/GatorEducator/gatorgrader), and you can read on to hear my personal reflection of my work on the system as part of the Software Innovations course.

 At the start of the semester, I was more or less shoe-horned into a Team Leader position for a team of 5 other developers and myself.
 At the outset, we had